dekuNukem/exixe/making_some.md

 ![Alt text](resources/stlink_4.png)

 That's pretty much it if you don't want to recompile the firmware.
-If you do however you'll need to download the [Keil MDK](https://www.keil.com/demo/eval/arm.htm), it's slightly more involved, and I'll write a tutorial if interest arises.
+If you do however you'll need to download the [Keil MDK](https://www.keil.com/demo/eval/arm.htm), it's slightly more involved, [see this guide](https://github.com/dekuNukem/STM32_tutorials) for details.